scistream/sc24-tutorial/README.md

 This tutorial guides you through setting up and running SciStream using Docker containers.
 At the end of the tutorial you should be able to reach a streaming application hidden in a private network.

-In this tutorial we are going to first make a Scistream request to an existing Scistream Control Server setup at AWS.
-Then we are going to setup our own Scistream Control Server at a local machine.
+This tutorial has 2 parts, in the first part we focus on using the docker environment to use the Scistream CLI too to make a request to an existing Scistream Control Server setup at AWS.

-Next we are going to make a Scistream Client request towards the Scistream Control Server that we created.
+In the second part we are going to setup our own Scistream Control Server at a local machine.
+Next, we are going to make a Scistream Client request towards the Scistream Control Server that we created.
 Finally we are going to stream data from the producer to the consumer.

 ## Table of Contents
 - [Prerequisites](#prerequisites)